turingschool/curriculum/source/projects/task_manager.markdown

 ### Building the `.find` Method

-Let's head over to `app/models/task_manager.rb` and add the find method:
+Let's head over to `app/models/task_manager.rb` and add two methods that will allow us to find a task:

 ```ruby
 require 'yaml/store'